ironsheep/RPi-P2D2-Support/README.md

 ### Configuration Opportunities

 We will continually be identifying fun and unique ways to use this hardware pairing.
-Here i'm staring a list of obvious opportunities I see I'm studying all connections for this pairing.
+Here i'm starting a list of obvious opportunities I see I'm studying all connections for this pairing.

 This will be an ever growing list of things that are possible now with a bit of configuration of the PRi and maybe some lightweight code for the P2 or the RPi: